OSGeo/grass-website/content/learn/overview.md

 <div class="col-lg-6">
 <p><b>GRASS GIS</b> capabilities are significantly increased by an impressive
-list of <b>extensions or add-ons</b>.
+list of <b>extensions or addons</b>.
 These modules are contributed by users or developers but are not yet part of the standard distribution.
 There are currently more than <b>300 extensions</b> in the
-<a href="https://github.com/OSGeo/grass-addons/tree/master/grass7" >official GRASS Add-ons repo</a>
+<a href="https://github.com/OSGeo/grass-addons/tree/master/grass7">official GRASS Addons repo</a>
 and many others in the wild to perform the most varied type of tasks.
 <br>Have a look at the full list of
-<a href="https://grass.osgeo.org/grass7/manuals/addons/" target="_blank">add-ons manual pages</a>
+<a href="https://grass.osgeo.org/grass-stable/manuals/addons/" target="_blank">addons manual pages</a>
 to get an idea.
 If you don't find what you need, maybe you can
 <a href="/contribute/development/">develop</a> your own add-on then.
 Read <a href="/download/addons/">here</a> to learn how to install them.</p>